GiantUser Design Principles

 Signature Font Optimiztions

 GiantUser signatures are designed to look the same on any computer.
 This is achieved by using fonts for the signature that are installed on almost every computer by default.
 The chance that your recipient doesn't have the font installed is very, very slim.
-A great list of fonts found on most computers can be found at Ampsoft.
+A great list of common fonts along with installation percentages can be found at Css Font Stack.
 We usually recommend the following:

-- For sans-serif fonts, we usually recommend Lucida Grande, Arial and Verdana.
+- For sans-serif fonts, we usually recommend Arial, Lucida Grande, Trebuchet, and Verdana.